Thirty Meter Telescope protests: Observatory opposition

 Although polls, some of them highly criticized, indicate that a majority of Hawaii residents support the Thirty Meter Telescope, opposition to the project and other observatories has existed since 1964.
 In Honolulu, the governor and legislature, enthusiastic about the development, set aside an even larger area for the observatory causing opposition in the city of Hilo.
-Native kānaka ʻōiwi believed the entire site was sacred and that developing the mountain, even for science, would spoil the area.
-Environmentalists were concerned about rare native bird populations and other citizens of Hilo were concerned about the sight of the domes from the city.
+Native Hawaiian cultural practitioners kānaka ʻōiwi believed the entire site was sacred and that developing the mountain, even for science, would spoil the area.
+Environmentalists were concerned about rare native bird populations, and other citizens of Hilo were concerned about the sight of the domes from the city.
 Using town hall meetings, Jefferies emphasized the economic advantage and prestige the island would receive.
 Over the years, the opposition to the observatories may have become the most visible example of the conflict science has encountered over access and use of environmental and culturally significant sites.
 Opposition to development grew shortly after expansion of the observatories commenced.
 Once access was opened up by the roadway to the summit, skiers began using it for recreation and objected when the road was closed as a precaution against vandalism when the telescopes were being built.
 Hunters voiced concerns as did the Hawaiian Audubon Society who were supported by Governor George Ariyoshi.

 The Audubon Society objected to further development on Mauna Kea over concerns to habitat of the endangered palila, an endemic species to only specific parts of this mountain.
 The bird is the last of the finch billed honeycreepers existing on the island.
 Over 50% of native bird species had been killed off due to loss of habitat from early western settlers or the introduction of non native species competing for resources.
 Hunters and sportsmen were concerned that the hunting of feral animals would be affected by the telescope operations.
 None of these concerns proved accurate.
 A "Save Mauna Kea" movement was inspired by the proliferation of telescopes with opposition believing development of the mountain to be sacrilegious.
 Native Hawaiian non-profit groups such as Kahea, whose goals are the protection of cultural heritage and the environment, oppose development on Mauna Kea as a sacred space to the Hawaiian religion.
 Today, Mauna Kea hosts the world's largest location for telescope observations in infrared and submillimeter astronomy.
 The land itself is protected by the US Historical Preservation Act due to its significance to Hawaiian culture but still allowed development.